Discussion paper: Removing surgical requirement for changes to birth certificate

-A number of reforms are needed to give trans* and intersex persons equal protection of the law however this discussion paper focuses on the need to resolve the specific issues trans* people face when seeking to change their birth certificate to reflect their true sex or gender.
+A number of reforms are needed to give transgender and intersex persons equal protection of the law however this discussion paper focuses on the need to resolve the specific issues transgender people face when seeking to change their birth certificate to reflect their true sex or gender.
 Additional reforms are needed to ensure equality before the law for all.

 Current situation in NSW